 Pull the tartan towards you, grabbing about 6 inches at a time.
 You may wish to use the stripes as a guide (this is probably one reason the ancient Celts added stripes in the first place).
-The pleats should be 1-2 inches apart, the pleated portion should be about equal to half your waist size, and you should end up with 2-3 yards left for the sash.
+The pleats should be 1-2 inches apart, the pleated portion should be about equal to half your waist size, and you should end up with an unpleated length of tartan at the end equal to about half your waist size.
 It will probably take some trial and error or a little math to get the correct number of pleats to use up the correct amount of tartan (or you can just wing it).